-The answer to this question is, "yes", one can seek legal action on behalf of a close relative who has lost his/her life to an asbestos-related disease.
-But, there is a statute of limitations you need to respect in order to file a claim.
+The answer to this question is, "yes", one can seek legal action on behalf of a close relative who has lost his/her life to asbestos-related cancer.

 An experienced lawyer's assistance is vital in this case as the legal process may prove to be complex as the victim is unavailable to provide the information and also explain how exposure asbestos exposure occurred on the job.
 Additionally, filing a claim with the assistance of an attorney requires only minimal involvement on your side.

 Which family members can file a wrongful death asbestos claim?